-Aaron Kent is the founder of Please Drink Responsibly, a Hong Kong-based company providing reusable custom branded cups to businesses switching away from disposables.
+Aaron Kent is the founder of Please Drink Sustainably, a Hong Kong-based company providing reusable custom branded cups to businesses switching away from disposables.

 Hong Kong’s government has recently completed public consultation for its proposed Plastic Beverage Container Producer Responsibility Scheme – or PPRS for short.
 Its aim is to reduce the 1.55 billion plastic beverage containers Hong Kong discarded in 2019 and promote domestic plastic recycling, with just 8% currently recycled although some 96% of that is local.

 A producer responsibility scheme falls under the broader policy area of extended producer responsibility (“EPR”) where producers are given a significant responsibility – financial and/or physical – for the treatment or disposal of post-consumer products.
 Most often it is a strategy to add all the environmental costs throughout the product’s life cycle to the market price of that product.

 What’s in Hong Kong’s PPRS?

 Hong Kong’s PPRS is proposing to offer a rebate of HK$0.10 for all plastic beverage containers between 0.1 and 2 litres returned to a network of collection points and reverse vending machines located across the region.
 Currently, it will be compulsory for drinks retailers to have a return point in any store larger than 200 sqm – i.e., nearly all supermarkets.
 There are exclusions, namely other forms of beverage packaging (aluminium cans, cartons) and it also excludes containers that are considered plastic dining ware such as bubble tea and takeaway cups (which are filled and sealed immediately prior to sale).